-Regardless of target market, your words should serve a purpose – explain your photo, tell a story, SOMETHING to make them hit that ‘read more’ button.
+Regardless of the target market, your words should serve a purpose – explain your photo, tell a story, SOMETHING to make them hit that ‘read more’ button.

 The more OFTEN a person hits ‘read more’ to check out your captions and the LONGER a person stays to read your captions, the more VISIBLE your posts will be to that individual going forward.

 The more often this happens across the board for several people, the more people in GENERAL are going to see your posts.
 Success = more success.

 Not the best at writing captions?
 Consider implementing the help of AI: How to Use AI-Generated Text in Your Skincare Business.